i-am-ravi-prakash/leanrning/java/collections.md

 - List is a child interface of Collection.
 - List is an interface which is used to represent a group of individual objects as a single entity where duplicates are allowed and order of elements must be maintained.
 - Belows are the implementation classes of List interface:
- i.
-ArrayList
+ - ArrayList
- ii.
-LinkedList
+ - LinkedList
- iii.
-Vector
+ - Vector
- iv.
-Stack
+ - Stack